-Rank & Style CEO Jamie Chandlee is a 12-year advertising industry veteran and a mom of two.
-Prior to Rank & Style, she was a leader on Facebook’s retail team where she helped brands connect with their consumers, so consumers in turn could make easier and confident purchasing decisions.
-As a busy working mom, Chandlee developed a strong passion for technologies that simplify consumer experiences so people have more time for the parts of their lives not behind a screen.
-She contributes the new List column in this issue and her vision is for Rank & Style to give people back the time that they waste digging through the endless fashion resources to find the products they like.
-Chandlee is a graduate of The University of Texas at Austin and is grateful to be able to help people outside of the office through her participation in social impact organizations including The Seton Fund, MJ&M, Dell Children’s Council, Leukemia and Lymphoma Society, UT College of Natural Sciences and Human Ecology and the Longhorn Foundation.
+As a busy working mom of two, Rank & Style CEO Jamie Chandlee developed a strong passion for technologies that simplify consumer experiences, so people have more time for the parts of their lives not behind a screen.
+She and her team contribute our List column in each issue, and her vision for Rank & Style is to give people back the time they waste digging through endless fashion resources to find the products they like.
+Chandlee is a graduate of The University of Texas at Austin and is grateful to be able to help people outside the office through her participation in numerous socially impactful organizations.

-After finishing her master’s degree at the University of Texas, Lori Duran has had a diverse career.
-Currently she researches interesting historical stories of social changes.
+Lori Duran has had a diverse career and currently researches interesting historical stories of social changes.
 This has been her life-long passion.
-Duran serves on the board of directors for the Austin History Center Association where she is involved coordinating the volunteers and helping on the Oral History Committee.
-She also actively participates in the Andrew Carruthers chapter of the Daughters of the American Revolution.
-Lori Duran loves writing articles for Society Texas magazine, recently authored the book, Austin’s Travis Heights Neighborhood, and in 2019 she is working on her second book, The University of Texas at Austin: The First One Hundred Years.
+Duran serves on the board of directors for the Austin History Center Association, where she is involved in coordinating volunteers and helping the Oral History Committee.
+She also writes articles for Society Texas and other publications and recently authored Austin’s Travis Heights Neighborhood.
+She has also released her second book, The University of Texas at Austin: The First One Hundred Years.

 ANA BRIBIESCA HOFF

-Our Associate Editor Jennifer Roosth is a Houston-based writer who never ceases to be amazed by the wonderfully generous spirit of the Houston philanthropic community.
-“It’s nice to live in a city where so many are excited about giving back,” she says, “In the process, they throw some mighty fine parties.”
+Our talented and terrifically connected Associate Editor Jennifer Roosth is a Houston-based writer who never ceases to be amazed by the wonderfully generous spirit of the Houston philanthropic community.
+“It’s nice to live in a city where so many are excited about giving back,” she says.
+“In the process, they throw some mighty fine parties.”

 ROSE BETTY WILLIAMS

-Wherever there is a wonderful party, there is usually Associate Editor social chronicler Rose Betty Williams.
-This month she writes about her five-star adventure in Burgundy, France.
-She also leads symposia, plans events, serves on boards and supports organizations from OperaAmerica to the Helping Hand Home for Children and facilitates networking for project and product development.
-Williams is a longtime Austin resident, freelance writer and photographer with a passion for fine art, music, wine, books, tennis, food and life… and a deep love for her family and community.
+Wherever there is a wonderful party, there is usually Associate Editor and social chronicler Rose Betty Williams.
+She also leads symposia, plans events, serves on boards, and supports organizations from OperaAmerica to the Helping Hand Home for Children.
+Williams also facilitates networking for project and product development.
+Williams is a longtime Austin resident, freelance writer, and photographer with a passion for fine art, music, wine, books, tennis, food, and life…as well as a deep love for her family and community.